hugofirth/csc8101-Hadoop-assignment/README.md

 I will maintain a list of frequently asked questions below.
 If you have a question for a demonstrator, please check here first.

+**Question**: If the `calculate` job is iterative and the output from the reduce step forms the input to the next map step, how should you preserve pages which have no incoming links?

+> **Answer**: You should produce an additional key-value pair from the map step which denotes the existence of a page and records its outgoing links.
+The job diagram has been updated to reflect this.
+> **Note**: Choosing a control character for the start of these values makes them easier to differentiate from those pairs which represent links.

+**Question**: I am on Windows and PuTTy for ssh.
+What should I do about the `.pem` file?

+> **Answer**: The process is slightly different on windows, involving converting the key to a different format.
+The process is described [here](https://linuxacademy.com/blog/linux/connect-to-amazon-ec2-using-putty-private-key-on-windows/).
+> **Note**: Where the tutorial says to use the user `root`, you must instead use the user `ubuntu`.

+> **Alternative Answer**: You may use PuTTy to ssh into `linux.cs.ncl.ac.uk`, using your university credentials, and perform the coursework there.
+> **Note**: This will require placing the `.pem` file and project sources in your network home folder.

+**Question**: How do I output values from the map and reduce methods?

+> **Answer**: You should use the `Context` object ([documentation](https://hadoop.apache.org/docs/r1.2.1/api/org/apache/hadoop/mapreduce/TaskInputOutputContext.html)).
+Specifically the `write([key], [value])` method.
+A Context is the main form of communication between steps in the Hadoop API.